limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 1. Look at the lexically scoped constants
 2. Look at the ancestors of the current `Module` or `Class`

-The tricky part comes in what counts as the lexical scope.
+The tricky part is what counts as the lexical scope.
 It turns out that the lexical scope is not as simple as listing the namespace modules.

 <script src="https://gist.github.com/limhoff-r7/2ab2aac4011cc047174f.js"></script>